Non-Toxic Kitchen Essentials

 Blue Dish Towels

 Many conventional cleaners release synthetic fragrance compounds that linger beyond visible cleanliness.
 Cotton or cellulose cloths reduce disposable waste.
-Oxygen bleach (sodium percarbonate) provides whitening power without chlorine.
-For daily surfaces, diluted white vinegar in a glass spray bottle offers a simple and effective solution.
-Those who prefer scent sometimes add minimal amounts of organic essential oils to glass-based preparations.
+Oxygen bleach (sodium percarbonate) provides effective whitening power without chlorine.
+For daily surfaces, diluted white vinegar in a glass spray bottle offers a simple and effective solution that we have used seamlessly for years.
+Those who prefer scent sometimes add minimal amounts of organic essential oils to their homemade glass bottle cleaners.

 Cooking, particularly on gas ranges, may release nitrogen dioxide and particulate matter.
-Running a vented range hood during stovetop use significantly reduces exposure.
+Running a vented range hood during stovetop use significantly reduces exposure, especially if it vents to the outdoors.
 Opening windows briefly after cooking or using an air purifier can support indoor air turnover.
-Induction cooktops offer efficient heating without combustion-related pollutants.
+And induction cooktops can offer efficient heating without combustion-related pollutants.

 The Purely Nurtured Standard

-Every kitchen essential included within the Purely Nurtured ecosystem reflects:
+Every kitchen essential included within the Purely Nurtured system reflects:

 • Inert, food-safe materials